How can I find the specific capabilities I need?

 Can I review these publications before official publication?

 Yes.
 We usually grant a 30-day review period to corporate sponsors before publication to prevent accidental disclosure of confidential or patentable information.
 If a company needs to file patent applications, a limited extension of the 30-day period might also be granted.

 How does CWRU handle trade secrets?

 The process of sponsored research requires open communication that frequently gives the sponsor a competitive advantage.
 However, CWRU cannot establish long-term trade secrets, since we must freely publish concluded research results.

 How does CWRU handle confidentiality?

-CWRU is willing to maintain the confidentiality of sponsor-owned confidential information needed by a CWRU investigator for preparation or conduct of a sponsored research project.
-These confidentiality obligations can be described in a Research Agreement or in a separate Non-Disclosure Agreement.
+We will maintain sponsor confidentiality as part of a research agreement.
+These confidentiality obligations can be described in a research agreement or in a separate non-disclosure agreement.